BIOS1140/BIOS1140.github.io/docs/assignment-01.md

 #### 2. Data import and plotting {-}

-For this section you will use the dataset "vitruvian.txt".
+For this section you will use the dataset [vitruvian.txt](https://bios1140.github.io/data/vitruvian.txt).
 The data set consists of body measurements from biology students from earlier years in the course BIO2150.
-Make sure you download it from Canvas, and take note of where it's stored on your computer.
+Make sure you download it, and take note of where it's stored on your computer.

 For this part of the exercise, in addition to the course's computing exercises, [these short tutorials](https://evengar.github.io/short-tutorials) may be helpful.
 Go through them before continuing if you'd like, or use them as reference material when you're unsure about something.